douglowder/react-native-apple-tv/index.md

 Yes, the [React Native platform](https://facebook.github.io/react-native) now runs on the [Apple TV](https://www.apple.com/tv/)!
 This site summarizes the current state of the platform on tvOS.

+### Main repo

+Starting June 2019, React Native support for Apple TV is going to be maintained in a [community repo](https://github.com/react-native-community/react-native-tvos) and be published in the [`react-native-tvos`](https://www.npmjs.com/package/react-native-tvos) NPM package.

 ### Documentation and Presentations

 - [Official React Native documentation for tvOS](https://facebook.github.io/react-native/docs/building-for-apple-tv.html)